L3P3/lui/README.md

 ### Hooks

-Instead of using object oriented syntax like `this.number = 42;` inside components, you call hooks.
-Actually, from application code, there is no way to access component instances at all!
+Instead of using object oriented syntax like `this.number = 42;` (or `this.setNumber(42);` allowing automatic updates) inside components, you call hooks.
+Actually, from application code, there is no way to access component _instances_ at all!
 This may be very confusing at first but once you understood it, it will be very easy to work with.

 **Stateful hooks** are identified by their _calling order_ per instance.
 Keep that order by never placing a hook in an `if`, a loop or a `switch` body – unless their condition, item order or key will stay the same per instance.